A category of noncrossing partitions: Noncrossing partitions and binary forests

 \begin{proof} Suppose that $A$ covers $B$.
 Then $supp(A\cup B)=supp\,A$.
 Given any other part $C$, there are three cases.
 (1) If $A,C$ have disjoint support then $A\cup B$ does not cross $C$.
 (2) If $supp\,A\subset supp\,C$ then $supp\,A$ does not meet $C$.
 Since $supp(A\cup B)=supp\,A$, the parts $A\cup B$ and $C$ do not cross.
 (3) If $supp\,C\subset supp\,A$ then $A$ is disjoint from $supp\,C$ and either (3a) $B,C$ have disjoint support or (3b) $supp\,C\subset supp\,B$ since the remaining case (3c) $supp\,B\subset supp\,C$ is excluded by assumption.
 In both subcases, $supp\,C$ is disjoint from $B$ as well as $A$.
 So, $supp\,C$ is disjoint from $A\cup B$ making them noncrossing.
 Therefore, $A\cup B$ does not cross any other part of the partition.

 For the partial converse, one sees immediately that $A\cup B$ and $C$ are crossing. \end{proof}

-When two parts $A,B$ of a noncrossing partition have disjoint supports, they have a \emph{lateral ordering} given by saying $A$ is to the left of $B$ if every element of $A$ are less than every element of $B$ in the total ordering of $V$.
-In the example, $A$ covers three parts ordered laterally as $B,D,E$.
+\begin{defn} When two parts $A,B$ of a noncrossing partition have disjoint supports, the \emph{lateral ordering} is defined by saying \emph{$A$ is to the left of $B$} if every element of $A$ is less than every element of $B$ in the total ordering of $V$. \end{defn}

+{In Example \ref{eg: 1.3}}, $A$ covers three parts ordered laterally as $B,D,E$.
 However, $B,D$ are adjacent but $D,E$ are not.
-This is because there is an element of $A$ between $D$ and $E$ in the lateral ordering.
+This is because there is an element of $A$ between $D$ and $E$ in the lateral ordering. {Also, $A$ is not comparable in the lateral ordering to any other part.}

-We say that two parts $A,B$ of a noncrossing partition $\cS$ are \emph{parallel} if either \begin{enumerate} \item $A,B$ are maximal or \item $A,B$ are covered by the same part $C$ and no element of $C$ lies between $A$ and $B$ in the lateral ordering.
-Equivalently, $C$ is disjoint from the support of $A\cup B$. \end{enumerate} Note that, in the second case, any other part $D$ above $A$ and $B$ must also be above $C$.
+{ \begin{defn} We say that two parts $A,B$ of a noncrossing partition $\cS$ are \emph{parallel} if either \begin{enumerate} \item[(i)] $A,B$ are maximal {in the vertical ordering} or \item[(ii)] $A,B$ are covered by the same part $C$ and no element of $C$ lies between $A$ and $B$ in the lateral ordering.
+Equivalently, $C$ is disjoint from the support of $A\cup B$. \end{enumerate} \end{defn} } Note that, in the second case, any other part $D$ above $A$ and $B$ must also be above $C$.
 So, $supp(A\cup B)\subseteq supp\,C$ is disjoint from $D$.

 We say that a set of pairwise parallel parts of $\cS$ is \emph{complete} if no parallel parts can be added to the set.
 A complete set of pairwise parallel parts will be called a \emph{parallel set}.